-A Fun Day of Waterfalls, Hiking, Climbing and Ziplines
+A Fun Day of Waterfalls, Hiking, Climbing, Rappelling, and Ziplines

 If you are the adventurous type, Puerto Rico is full of activities for you.
 We decided that we should try a guided adventure tour that included hiking, swimming, climbing and zip lining.
 There are a number of companies that offer these type of day-long adventures but after reading the descriptions of the different trips, we decided that Acampa’s Toro Negro Rainforest & Zipline Adventure was the one for us.